 Read the summary of the top value ranking methodology to learn more.

-Every student pursuing a degree in General Agriculture needs to take a look at Truman State University.
+If you want the very best training out there in General Agriculture you can't do better than Truman State University.
 This is a great option for students who like the style of a simple college town.

 Northwest Missouri State University is one of the best schools in the United States for General Agriculture.
 Students who graduate from the agriculture program earn about $34,573 in the first five years of their career and $66,360 after their first five years of their career.
 Students who get pleasure from a more slow-paced life will treasure the school's position in the modest town of Maryville, Missouri.